Fuels and Fuel Additives

 Sulfur is a natural component in crude oil that ends up in gasoline and diesel unless removed.
 Sulfur in gasoline impairs the effectiveness of emission control systems and contributes to air pollution.
 Reducing the sulfur content in gasoline enables advanced emission controls and reduces air pollution.

-The proposed Tier 3 program is a comprehensive approach, considering the vehicle and its fuel as an integrated system, aimed at addressing the impacts of motor vehicles on air quality and public health.
-The program proposes to set new vehicle emissions standards and lower the sulfur content of gasoline beginning in 2017.
-The proposed vehicle standards would reduce both tailpipe and evaporative emissions from passenger cars, light-duty trucks, medium-duty passenger vehicles, and some heavy-duty vehicles.
-The proposed gasoline sulfur standard would enable more stringent vehicle emissions standards and would make emissions control systems more effective.
+The Tier 3 program is a comprehensive approach, considering the vehicle and its fuel as an integrated system, aimed at addressing the impacts of motor vehicles on air quality and public health.
+The program sets new vehicle emissions standards and lowers the sulfur content of gasoline beginning in 2017.
+The vehicle standards will reduce both tailpipe and evaporative emissions from passenger cars, light-duty trucks, medium-duty passenger vehicles, and some heavy-duty vehicles.
+The gasoline sulfur standard will enable more stringent vehicle emissions standards and will make emissions control systems more effective.